Exploring the possibility of a complex-valued non-Gaussianity measure for quantum states of light: Introduction

 This paper is organized as follows: In Sec.~\ref{sec:definition} we define the Wigner relative entropy, the Gaussian associate state, and our measure.
 In Sec.~\ref{sec:faithfulness} we prove that our measure is faithful, i.e., it is equal to zero if and only if the state under question is Gaussian.
 In Sec.~\ref{sec:gauss_invariance}, we prove that our measure remains invariant under Gaussian unitary operations.
 In Sec.~\ref{sec:gauss_channels} we give a sufficient condition on the expected behavior of the measure under Gaussian channels.
 We also provide numerical evidence that our measure is monotonic under Gaussian channels.
-In the subsequent sections, we examine further properties.
+In Secs. \ref{sec:minimum_value} and \ref{sec:apps}, we examine further properties.
 Namely, in Sec.~\ref{sec:minimum_value} we employ functional methods to minimize our measure.
-Section \ref{sec:apps} examines a few non-Gaussian states of interest and the potential of the utility of our measure for quantum state engineering based on probabilistic, heralded schemes.
+Section \ref{sec:apps} examines a few non-Gaussian states of interest and the potential of our measure as a computational tool to aid in quantum state engineering based on probabilistic, heralded schemes.
 Finally, in Sec.~\ref{sec:concl} we outline the main findings of this work and we discuss potential further research paths.